r-gaia-cs/board/subcommittees/mentoring/PracticumProposal.md

 them work through the core lesson material, we ensure that the trainees have at least a minimum level of knowledge in all of our core subjects.

-Third, many instructors don’t really know too many others within the Software and Data Carpentry organizations.
+Third, many instructors don't really know too many others within the Software and Data Carpentry organizations.
 By having people working in teams during training, we strengthen between-instructor connections which may lead to more discussions between instructors at a later stage.
 Also, by having people already within the community mentoring future instructors, they get to know people already